THE

 contravention.

-authorized by the prescribed authority may, in the prescribed manner, compound
+officer so authorized by the prescribed authority may, in the prescribed

-percent of the amount of the maximum fine to which the person would have been
+not exceed fifty percent of the amount of the maximum fine to which the person

 22. Summary trial.–(1) Notwithstanding anything contained in the Code of